usc-isi-i2/mowgli-in-the-jungle/README.md

 * The example baseline outputs a list of labels in the `output` folder.
 The destination folder can easily be modified by changing the value of the `outdir` variable in the baseline script.

 **Other relevant files/folders:**
 * `inspect_data.py` computes some general statistics about each of the datasets based on their `.bin` files.
-This can give you an idea of the amount of possible answers, or average length of the question.
+This can give you an idea of the amount of possible answers, or the average length of the question.
-* the folder `evaluation` has a python and a shell script that perform independent evaluation.
-These scripts can be adapted to perform multi-dataset evaluation in a single run.
+* the folder `evaluation` has a python and a shell script that perform dedicated evaluation outside of the system script.
+These scripts can be useful to perform multi-dataset evaluation in a single run.

 ### What is a question and what is an answer?